kubernetes-sigs/llm-instance-gateway/docs/proposals/002-api-proposal/glossary.md

 ## Lora Affinity

 ### Summary
-LoRA Affinity describes the routing strategy displayed in the [demo](https://youtu.be/NUBZg_uqqXk?si=v681EeYdGUGEVqQQ&t=1458), to better utilize Model Servers within the BEP.
+LoRA Affinity describes the routing strategy displayed in the [demo](https://youtu.be/NUBZg_uqqXk?si=v681EeYdGUGEVqQQ&t=1458), to better utilize Model Servers within the BP.

 ### Description
 Model Servers that support multi-LoRA handle requests in a FCFS basis.
 By utilizing the data provided by the model server (the state of loaded LoRA adapters), a routing system can route requests for a given LoRA adapter, to a model server that already has that adapter loaded, to create larger batches than a naive route, which better utilizes the model server hardware.